 How to spot and stop sexual harassment in your business

-Just last week, a BBC documentary and trending advert from Gillette shed more light on the continuing issue of sexual harassment in the workplace.
+Just recently, a BBC documentary and trending advert from Gillette shed more light on the continuing issue of sexual harassment in the workplace.
 This has been a globally trending topic in recent years thanks to progressive movements such as #MeToo and #TimesUp.
 However, recent storylines in the media suggest that more awareness is needed for the problem to be understood in everyday work situations.